 The Indiana Dunes is spilt into 2 sections, there’s the Indiana Dunes National Park and then the Indiana Dunes State Park area in the middle, which is still operated by the state of Indiana.

 3 Dune Challenge

-There are lots of different Indiana Dunes hiking options, you can choose from 7 trails of various lengths and terrains.
+Within Indiana Dunes State Park, there are lots of different hiking options, you can choose from 7 trails of various lengths and terrains.
 For me, the bucket list trail was trail 8 (with the trail 4 shortcut), otherwise known at the Indiana 3 Dune Challenge.
 The 1.5 mile trail covered the 3 tallest sand dunes in the park, totalling a vertical climb height of 552ft.
 Some people run it, some people walk it.
 Me and my mum walked it, taking around 45 minutes with photo stops at the peak of each dune!

 We started at the Nature Centre, following the trail to the right of the building.
 It seemed that a lot of other people were walking the loop in the opposite direction.
 Although it may have been easier in that direction, I think we would have got lost trying to find the start of the trail as it is located in the middle of the campground!